iarafat/CoderTextAPI/README.md

 ## Project Information
-This is a APIs and Admin panel based project for Nuxt.js front-end app.
+This is an APIs and Admin panel-based project for the Nuxt.js front-end app.

 ### Admin login
 Browse admin panel with this url `/admin` and using admin user credentials to login.
 With dummy data: